Quality Leadership Stimulates Teamwork

 - Prepared with effective communication techniques

 Part of good safety management is about leveraging good situational procedures.
-Aviation SMS processes should be regularly review to ensure they remain relevant in the ever-changing operating environment.
+Aviation SMS processes should be regularly reviewed to ensure they remain relevant in the ever-changing operating environment.

 - How to Review Your Aviation Safety Risk Management Procedures